Eagles2F/fruit_detector/README.md

 # fruit_detector
-An alex net and caffe based fruit detector.
+An fruit detector using fast-rcnn and alexnet.

 ## Prerequisites